reeseschultz/ReeseUnityDemos/README.md

 ## Contributing

 Find a problem, or have an improvement in mind?
 Great.
 Go ahead and submit a pull request.
-Note that the maintainer offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
-All that said, [GitHub Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) is fine for constructive discussion.
+Note that the maintainer, Reese, offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever, [unless you reach an agreement with him about support...](https://reese.codes)

 By submitting a pull request, you agree to license your work under [this project's MIT license](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/LICENSE).